Montréal’s award-winning restaurants

 Mon Lapin

-Mon Lapin is a vibrant, market-driven restaurant in Little Italy, celebrated for its inventive seasonal small plates and exceptional natural wine program.
-The ever-evolving menu highlights Québec ingredients at their peak, while the relaxed yet refined kitchen turns out bold, surprising dishes.
-Set in a warm dining room designed by Zébulon Perron, Mon Lapin offers a lively, generous experience that has become a gathering place for wine lovers.
+Little Italy’s Mon Lapin is a vibrant, market-driven restaurant celebrated for its inventive seasonal small plates and exceptional wine program.
+The ever-evolving menu highlights Québec ingredients at their peak, while the buzzing, warm dining room offers a dining experience you won’t soon forget.
 The playful, perfectly balanced Croque-Pétoncle has become a signature favourite and is an absolute must-order.

 Website